WXlab-NJMU/scPolylox/Protocol.md

 #### Output file details
 * [out.predix].seg_assemble.tsv
-  Output file is a tabular text file, each line gives the count (in the second column) of each barcode listed in the first column.
+   + Segment assemble file is a tabular text file, each line gives the decoding result of a PacBio read.
+   + The three columns in each line are: read ID, cell index, Polylox barcode

 * [out.predix].PB_per_BC.summary.tsv
-  2
+   + Polylox barcode counts in each cell barcode.

 * [out.predix].stat.tsv
   3